-Improve parents' capacity to be educators and advocates for their children's academic achievementrmance
+Support for parents as educators and advocates for their children's acadmic achievement

 While 92% of Whittier parents report satisfaction with their children's school experience, Boston Public Schools (BPS) data shows that most Whittier kids are attending poor performing schools.
-BHA kids are also generally performing worse than average in BPS schools on several key measures including attendance, standardized test scores, and graduation rates.
-Whittier kids are almost exclusively comprised of the groups that have persistently performed poorly in BPS schools according to Boston Promise Initiative data-low-income, from non-English speaking homes, and with disabilities.
+BHA kids are also generally performing worse than average in BPS schools on several key measures including attendance, standardized test scores, and graduation rates.19 Whittier kids are almost exclusively comprised of the groups that have persistently performed poorly in BPS schools according to Boston Promise Initiative data-low-income, from non-English speaking homes, and with disabilities.